SEODEMON/THE-LOCAL-SEO-DOMINATOR---CONTENT-MANAGEMENT-SYSTEM-AND-SITEMAP-MODULE/README.md

 ![alt tag](https://github.com/SEODEMON/THE-LOCAL-SEO-DOMINATOR---CONTENT-MANAGEMENT-SYSTEM-AND-SITEMAP-MODULE/blob/master/Menu_Screenshot.jpg)

 # VERSION 1
 ### Creates a page for each single zipcode location.
-Includes a database for the United States.
+Includes a CSV data file for the United States.

 # VERSION 2
 ### Creates a page for each city and displays all zipcodes in that city.
-You will need to create your own csv database for your target location.
+You will need to create your own CVS data file for your target location.

 # VERSION 1 SITEMAP MODULE SCREENSHOT